 She’s got the right idea!
 This early cartoon shows a female swimmer taking full advantage of the ‘privacy’ provided by a bathing machine.

-Bathing machines began popping up around the 1750s when swimwear hadn’t yet been invented and most people still swam naked, which would actually make for those of us who prefer to skip the nudist beaches.
+Bathing machines began popping up around the 1750s when swimwear hadn’t yet been invented and most people still swam naked.
 But even when early forms of swimwear did start being introduced, society conveniently decided that a ‘proper woman’ should not be seen on the beach in her bathing suit.
 Totally logical.

 At their most popular, bathing machines lined the beaches of Britain and parts of the British Empire, as well as France, Germany, the United States and Mexico.